super-lou/CARD/README.md

 This package lists all the available CARDs and is intended to work in conjunction with EXstat.
 For information on how to use these CARDs, please refer to the [EXstat documentation](https://github.com/super-lou/EXstat?tab=readme-ov-file#extraction-process-with-card).
 This documentation is intended to help advanced users create their own CARD.

-This project was carried out for National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement) in french) and is at the core of [MAKAHO](https://github.com/super-lou/MAKAHO).
+This project was carried out for National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement) in french) and is at the core of [MAKAHO](https://github.com/super-lou/MAKAHO) which won the [2024 Open Science Research Data Award](https://www.enseignementsup-recherche.gouv.fr/fr/remise-des-prix-science-ouverte-des-donnees-de-la-recherche-2024-98045) in the “Creating the Conditions for Reuse” category.

 ## Installation